-- Understand how an actor can recognise and use grammar and syntax in a given text and an appreciation the value of this understanding - Develop an awareness of internal direction through the author's use of language, punctuation, page layout etc. - Foster an appreciation of how language can reveal character and intention and to develop a sensitivity to the power of words to reveal ideas, actions andemotions - Develop an awareness of how volume, pitch, tempo can affect emphasis and how this can affect meaning - Encourage an ability to marry detailed text analysis with Stanislavski technique - Analyse the language in plays by Shakespeare and other pre-twentieth century playwrights and to make use of the technical aspects of that language in performance - Deal confidently with text in all areas of their training - Develop a curiosity about the historical and social context of text - Understand how this context may reveal new readings of the text and to explore how this could be used in performance - Combine analysis of the text with other acting techniques and imaginative exercises to develop ways of communicating effectively with an audience.
+- Understand how an actor can recognise and use grammar and syntax in a given text and an appreciation the value of this understanding - Develop an awareness of internal direction through the author's use of language, punctuation, page layout etc. - Foster an appreciation of how language can reveal character and intention and to develop a sensitivity to the power of words to reveal ideas, actions andemotions - Encourage an ability to marry detailed text analysis with Stanislavski technique - Analyse the language in plays by Shakespeare and other pre-twentieth century playwrights and to make use of the technical aspects of that language in performance - Develop a curiosity about the historical and social context of text - Understand how this context may reveal new readings of the text and to explore how this could be used in performance - Combine analysis of the text with other acting techniques and imaginative exercises to develop ways of communicating effectively with an audience.